-Regardless of when you visit, there’s always something fun to do in Raleigh!
+Regardless of when you visit, there’s always some fun things to do in Raleigh!

-- For a winter visit, bundle up and hop between the Raleigh museums.
-All near each other, you can make a day of taking in art and learning about local history and natural science.
-Warm up with a hot chocolate for craft beer in between, and finish the day bar-hopping on Glenwood Ave.
+- For a winter visit, bundle up and hop between Raleigh museums.
+All near one other, you can make a day of taking in art and learning about local history and natural science.
+Warm up with hot cocoa or craft beer in between, and finish the day bar-hopping on Glenwood Ave.

 - In springtime, flowers (magnolias!) bloom and the city comes alive with festivals!
-Dreamville Fest, organized by J Cole, brings energetic live music to Dorothea Dix park, and there’s also Brewgaloo, a super fun beer fest.
-There are also other arts and crafts, food, and cultural celebrations almost every other weekend throughout the spring.
+Dreamville Fest brings live music to Dorothea Dix park, and there’s also Brewgaloo.
+There are other art, food, and cultural celebrations almost every other weekend in the spring.

-- When the sun starts to sizzle in the summertime (say that five times fast!), rent a bike to make the most of Raleigh’s abundant outdoor spaces!
-Explore the Neuse River Greenway and finish your ride with a well-earned cold beer.
-Are you catching on yet that many of the best things to do in Raleigh revolve around the outdoors and beer?!
+- When the summer sun sizzles, rent a bike to make the most of Raleigh’s abundant outdoor spaces.
+Explore the Neuse River Greenway and finish with a cold beer.
+Are you catching on that many of the best things to do in Raleigh revolve around the outdoors and beer?!